lucio-cornejo/plyLoadR/README.md

 optimally render graphics.

-As an alternative, the three.js library is being used in order to render graphics via loading its respective .ply files.
+As an alternative, the three.js library is being used in order to render graphics.

 These are sme of the cases where the plyLoadR widget is, in the opinion of its